theannagreen/cozy-clouds/README.md

 ## Next Steps
 ### Future Improvements & Features
-- [ ] Profile customization
+- [ ] Profile Customization
-- [ ] Adding air quality index: displaying the air quality and related health advice
+- [ ] Adding Air Quality Index: displaying the air quality and related health advice
 - [ ] Personalized Notifications: enable push notifications for weather updates and alerts for saved locations
 - [ ] Weather Widgets: Implement customizable weather widgets that users can embed on their desktop or mobile devices to view weather information at a glance